-Imperialism is [the final] that stage of Capitalism, in which the accumulated capital or surplus of a nation is too great [to be reinvested in the home market] for the home market to reinvest or absorb.
+Imperialism is the final stage of Capitalism, in which the accumulated capital or surplus of a nation is too great to be reinvested in the home market.
 The increased productivity of the working class, due to improved machinery and efficiency methods, and the mere subsistence wage which permits the worker to buy back only a small portion of what he produces, causes an ever-increasing accumulation of commodities, which in turn become capital and must be invested in further production.
 When Capitalism has reached the stage in which it imports raw materials from underdeveloped countries and exports them again in the shape of manufactured products, it has reached its highest development.